mazenmahmoud00/NTI_DIGITAL_IC_SUMMER_2026/README.md

           ↓
       Data Memory
           ↑
-       Register
+     Register Data
 ```

-The ALU calculates the memory address while the register file supplies the data to be stored.
+The ALU calculates the memory address, while the data from the source register is written to that address.

 ---

-## BEQ
+## Branch Equal - `BEQ`

 Example: